jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 The grip `xx13x4` is a full triad chord with the third at the top and the root in the bass.

-One interesting grip for this chord, favored by guitar virtuoso Joe Pass, is `2x134x`.
+One interesting voicing for this chord, favored by guitar virtuoso Joe Pass, is `2x134x`.
 It's a little unusual,